spardoel/Sign-language-recognition/Posts/2022-09-15_Sign_language_interpreter_blog_9.md

 I won't go into the theory behind YOLO models, but in essence, it is a simplification of previous multi-step object detection approaches.
 The dataset used YOLOV3 to identify the person within the frame, so that the video could be cropped to include only the person.
 Since I wanted to match the training data as much as possible, I logically looked into the YOLOV3 model.

 I downloaded a pre-trained model and started experimenting with object detection.
 I could pass an image to the YOLO model, and the model would show me the image with all the distinct objects nicely encircled.
-Weel, encircled with rectangles that is.
+Well, encircled with rectangles that is.
 So I guess the objects were en-regtangled?
 I don't know, but it was great, exactly what I needed.
 But then, I noticed that YOLOV3 was not the most recent version.
 In fact, there was a YOLOV5 available.
 As we all know, newer is always better.
 So I traded in for the newer model.

 The shinny new model that caught my eye was provided by the good people at Ultralytics.
 Here is a link to their YOLOV5 github page https://github.com/ultralytics/yolov5.